mechaminds111/WRO/README.md

 /docs - documentation

 ## Development

-This repository is used to track the development of our autonomous vehicle for WRO 2026.
+**This repository is used to track the development of our autonomous vehicle for WRO 2026.**

+We started working on our vehicle for WRO 2026 in late September.
+From then untill June we have changed four different robots.
+This was the first robot we used: